Equivariant Hypergraph Diffusion Neural Operators

 \section{Further Discussion on Related Works}

 We have discussed the most relevant works on HNN architectures and hypergraph diffusion algorithms in Sec.~\ref{sec:model}.
 Here, we review some relevant works on optimization-inspired NNs.
 Optimization-inspired NNs often get praised for their interpretability~\cite{monga2021algorithm,chen2021learning} and certified convergence under certain conditions of the learned operators~\cite{ryu2019plug,teodoro2017scene,chan2016plug}.
 Early works that adopt optimization-inspired NNs focus on the applications such as compressive sensing~\cite{gregor2010learning,xin2016maximal,liu2019alista, chen2018theoretical}, speech processing~\cite{hershey2014deep,wang2018end}, image denoising~\cite{zhang2017learning,meinhardt2017learning,rick2017one,chen2016trainable}, partitioning~\cite{zheng2015conditional,liu2017deep}, deblurring~\cite{schuler2015learning,li2020efficient} and so on.
 Recently, optimization-inspired NNs have also been applied to graphs~\cite{yang2021graph,liu2021elastic,chen2021graph,klicpera2019predict}.
 They unroll either learnable~\cite{yang2021graph,chen2021graph}, fixed $\ell_1$-norm~\cite{liu2021elastic} or fixed $\ell_2$-norm pair-wise potentials~\cite{klicpera2019predict} to formulate GNNs.
 Some works also view the graph diffusion as an ODE~\cite{chamberlain2021grand,thorpe2022grand++}, which essentially corresponds to our gradient descent Eq.~\ref{eqn:gd}.
 As there are only pairwise relations in graphs, the GNN design is often much simpler than the HNN counterpart.
-To construct an expressive operator with for pairwise relations is trivial.
+Neither expressivity nor equivariance has been investigated in these works.
 Implicit NNs~\cite{bai2019deep,el2021implicit} are to directly parameterize the optimum of an optimization problem.
 Implicit NNs have also been applied to graphs~\cite{dai2018learning,liu2021eignn,gu2020implicit,yang2021implicit} but not to hypergraphs.
 So, a future study of this work is to develop implicit models that can directly parameterize the solution to Eq.~\ref{eqn:diffusion}.